How to Write a Job Requisition:

 Requisition closed means that the job requisition closed or will close on the particular date that is listed.

 A workday job requisition indicates that a position is free to fill.

 A personnel requisition form advertises an open position that senior administrative, payroll, or human resources staff can apply for.

 A requisition number is a reference number that is attached to a job posting on a website.
 This number makes it easier to locate and track the posting internally.

 What is the approval process for job requisitions?

 Usually, a manager will fill out the requisition, get it approved by HR or upper management, then hand it off to a recruiter to find a candidate that meets their needs.
 Part of the purpose of a requisition is to act as a guide for the recruiter to be sure they get the right person for the job.

-A requisition, of course, is a preliminary step to making a posting, but often comes after the description has been created.
+A job requisition is a preliminary step to making a posting but often comes after the description has been created.

 An open requisition is one that has not yet reached the closing date.
 Thus, it is still active.